inouiw/SwaggerUIJsonWebToken/README.md

 You can use OAuth for authorization if you want to store which user has access to which resource with the OAuth provider.
 However if you have hundreds of resources this becomes difficult to manage.
 So then you may decide to just store roles with the authorization provider.
 But if the authorization provider only provides roles then the decision if the role is authorized to access a resource is still in your application.
 So you are not really using OAuth for authorization.

-Since it is not always possible or easy to store custom claims with a fee OAuth provider, you can also just use the scope email that is offered by eg google to authenticate the user.
+Since it is not always possible or easy to store custom claims with a fee OAuth provider, you can also just use the scope email that is offered by eg. Google to authenticate the user.
 To decide if the user is authorized for a resource, you can extend your data model, that probalbly already contains a user entity, with a roles or claims entity.
 Then, in the authorization middleware, you can use the authenticated users email claim and the roles/claims in the database to decide if the user is authorized to access the requested resource.

 ### Some notes